BastiTee/openssh-java/README.md

 ============

 Support for reading OpenSSH RSA keys on the JVM.
-This fork adapts Samuel Halliday original code, but has no external dependencies.
+This fork adapts Samuel Halliday original code, but has no external dependencies and no maven.

 Usage
 =====